iota-community/treasury/specifications/treasury-tech-proposal.md

 - provides list of all proposals
 - ability to retrieve voting results / transactions per referendum

 > Firefly does not connect to any permanode at the moment and we ideally should not change that.
-Firefly will only know information available due User's action (stored in Stronghold) or available within Hornet Node (i.e. proposals voting overview)
+Firefly will only know information due user's action (stored in Stronghold) or available within Hornet Node (i.e. proposals voting overview)

 ### Wallet.rs does not require any enhancements/changes